 Risk factors of pancreatic cancer

-Instead they are a guide as to what research has shown can increase the chances.
-If you are concerned about any of the risks or need more advice on how to reduce your personal risk, try talking to your GP.
+Having any one of the risk factors listed below does not mean that you are going to get pancreatic cancer.
+Instead, here is a guide as to what research has shown can increase the chances.
+If you are concerned about any of the risks or you need more advice on how to reduce your personal risk, try talking to your GP.

 Some risk factors cannot be changed.
 There is nothing that you can do to avoid them.
 These are known as non-modifiable risk factors and include things like age and genetics.
 Knowing about them is still useful, it means that you can be aware of your personal risk and look out for symptoms.